Support

 • You can get more details on the form in the Resources section.

-4.2 What information must the internship position include?
+4.2 What information must the internship description include?

-A structured form on the matchmaking platform will guide you in creating the internship vacancy.
+A structured form on the matchmaking platform will guide you in creating the internship opportunity, here called "vacancy".
 The form mandatory fields are (in sequence): .

-• Company description: this field is required in any vacancy to allow the company to describe the innovation/EU-funded project to which the internship will refer and the role and vision of the company in relation to it.
+• Company description: this field is required for each vacancy to allow the company to describe the innovation/EU-funded project to which the internship will refer and the role and vision of the company in relation to it.
 Here, you can also add the website and other touchpoints where the candidates can find more information about the company and the project.

 • Requirements*: explicit the required qualifications (such as Degree Level, Specific Technical Skills and more), soft skills (interpersonal or organisational skills required for the role), and other desired qualifications for the proposed internship.